Almeria

 Cost Of Living

-Almeria has a relatively lower cost of living compared to other Spanish cities.
-Rent, dining out, and everyday expenses are generally affordable, making it an appealing destination for budget-conscious travelers.
+The cost of living in Almeria is considered affordable compared to major cities in Spain.
+Rent, groceries, dining out, and entertainment expenses are relatively lower, making it an attractive destination for budget-conscious travelers.

 Almería – municipality and capital of the province of Almeria, Spain